zhenglong1603/tp/docs/DeveloperGuide.md

      <br><br>

 - **Conflict Checking**:
-   - **`AddAppointmentCommand`** checks if the new appointment to be added overlaps with any existing appointments for the patient.
+   - **`AddAppointmentCommand`** checks if the new appointment to be added overlaps with any existing appointments for the patient or other patients.
    - If there is an overlap for any of these scenarios, an error message is thrown, preventing the appointment from being created.
    - If no overlap exists, the new appointment is added to the appointment list of the patient.